About

 Abigail Burton is a classically trained oil painter from London.

-Born in 1997, Abigail grew up surrounded by her grandmother’s artwork and developed an early obsession with drawing.
-Her childhood was uniquely shaped by life aboard a houseboat on the Thames.
-This, combined with long coastal walks and time spent on the river after moving to East Sussex as a teenager, cultivated her appreciation for natural beauty.
+Born in 1997, she grew up immersed in her grandmother’s paintings and developed an early passion for drawing.
+Her childhood aboard a houseboat on the Thames, followed by long coastal walks after moving to East Sussex as a teenager, nurtured a deep appreciation of natural beauty.

 Philosophy